The Painting & The Cat

 The donkey was not troubled; he was calm, and said there was one way to find out who was in the right, himself or the cat: he would go and look at the painting in that hole in the wall, and come back and give his fresh perspective.
 The animals felt relieved and grateful, and asked him to go at once--which he did.

-But the donkey did not know where he ought to stand as he faced that hold in the wall.
+The donkey did not know where he ought to stand as he faced that hold in the wall.
 And so, through error, he stood between the picture and the mirror.
-The result was that the picture had no chance, and didn't show up.
-All he could see was a donkey, and one that looked confused.
+The result was that the picture had no chance and didn't show up, as the donkey's reflection covered it.
+All the donkey could see was another donkey, and one that looked confused.

 A Fable by Mark TwainSaid the donkey to the cat, "What you said is not true.
 There is nothing in that hole in the wall but a donkey!
 There isn't any flat, beautiful thing.
 It is a handsome donkey to be sure, and friendly, but just a donkey and nothing more."